BookingSync/bookingsync-engine/README.md

 * `BOOKINGSYNC_URL` - the url of the website, should be
 * `BOOKINGSYNC_APP_ID` - OAuth application id
 * `BOOKINGSYNC_APP_SECRET` - OAuth application secret
-* `BOOKINGSYNC_VERIFY_SSL` - Verify SSL (available only in development or test).
+* `BOOKINGSYNC_VERIFY_SSL` - Verify SSL (available only in development or test, but not required).
 Default to false
-* `BOOKINGSYNC_SCOPE` - Comma separated list of required scopes.
+* `BOOKINGSYNC_SCOPE` - Space separated list of required scopes.
 Defaults to nil, which means the public scope.

 ## Embedded vs Standalone apps